aerogear/offix/docs/datastore/cli.md

 ## Running the Datastore CLI

+With yarn:

+`yarn offix generate ./path/to/models ./path/to/output/dir`

+or with npx:

-`datastore-cli generate --schema ./path/to/models --outputPath ./path/to/output/dir`
+`npx offix generate ./path/to/models ./path/to/output/dir`

+By default, `@offix/cli` assumes your models are in `./src/models` and generates the output files in `./src/datasync/generated`.